Further fears of waterlogged roads as Northamptonshire County Council admits to cleaning only a quarter of its drains

 The Taylors say this shows there has been almost no sign of improvement despite their decade of campaigning.

-In a recent inspection of the A508, Mr Taylor discovered 40 drains blocked by silt and plant growth in just the two-mile stretch between Roade and Stoke Bruerne.He told this newspaper in August that he seriously feared a heavy downpour would result in a fatality.
+In a recent inspection of the A508, Mr Taylor discovered 40 drains blocked by silt and plant growth in just the two-mile stretch between Roade and Stoke Bruerne.He told the Chron in August that he seriously feared a heavy downpour would result in a fatality.

 The Taylors had successfully campaigned for a double gulley - effectively a large drain - to be installed at the lowest point of Towcester Road between Milton Malsor and Blisworth following Beccy's death.